It didn’t go down well.

 And so a strategy outlines the future, the current reality and the plan to move ahead.
 And this should be easy to understand, it should be prioritised, evidence based and well communicated to all.
 Everyone in the business should know what role they play in the journey.
 Alas, it’s usually missing.

 And for the CIO, well, she had nuggets of this, but not the whole.
 Most of the strategy was fluffy wishes based on opinion rather than evidence.
-But the skeleton was there – it just needed some flesh (come on, I wrote his on Halloween).
+But the skeleton was there – it just needed some flesh.

 She had some work to do here.